micahvdm/meta-myrpi/README.md

 $ bitbake -c menuconfig virtual/kernel
 ```

-at the end, it will create a `.config` file with the kernel parameters.
-In this setup, the file is located in
-`/mnt/yocto/rpi3/tmp/work-shared/raspberrypi3-64/kernel-source/.kernel-meta/cfg/.config`.

-It is also possible to create a configuration fragment (i.e. a smaller file including only the modified parts) by running the following command:
+One can configure the kernel by manually setting the options using `menuconfig` or do it automatically, like in this layer, as described in `recipes-kernel/linux/linux-raspberrypi/linux-raspberrypi_5.4%.bbappend`.
+There are two versions of the kernel append script.
+The default version applies an entire `.config` file to the kernel configuration.
+Check the [deconfig](./recipes-kernel/linux/linux-raspberrypi/files/defconfig) file.
+The second version, commented in the same bbappend file, can be used to apply kernel configuration fragments (i.e. a smaller file including only the modified parts) instead of an entire configuration file.
+Check the [config-rt.cfg](./recipes-kernel/linux/linux-raspberrypi/files/config-rt.cfg) fragment file for an example.

+After manually setting the kernel configuration with the `menuconfig` task, run the following command to create a kernel configuration fragment:

 ```bash
 $ bitbake -c diffconfig virtual/kernel
 ```

-The generated fragment file (`fragment.cfg`) can be embedded into a recipe to configure the kernel automaticaly in the next time.
+The generated fragment file (`fragment.cfg`) can be included into the recipe to configure the kernel automaticaly in the next time.
+There might be multiple fragments.
 Check [Customizing the Linux kernel](https://variwiki.com/index.php?title=Yocto_Customizing_the_Linux_kernel) for more information.

-When ready, save the kernel configuration by running:
+When ready, save the entire kernel configuration by running:

 ```bash
 $ bitbake -c savedefconfig virtual/kernel
 ```

-The `defconfig` file contains the entire kernel configuration and, as the fragment file, can be used to reproduce the exact same kernel configuration.
+The resulting `defconfig` file contains the entire kernel configuration and, as the fragment file, can be used to reproduce the exact same kernel configuration.

 In the kernel source there is a script in `scripts/kconfig/merge_config.sh` to merge configuration fragments into `.config`.
 The kernel source is located in `/mnt/yocto/rpi3/tmp/work-shared/raspberrypi3-64/kernel-source`.
 So, by executing this script in the build directory we can update the `.config` with our fragments.
-Here is an example of execution:

 This is the general format, assuming you are in the linux kernel source directory:

 ```bash
 $ scripts/kconfig/merge_config.sh -m -O <destination-dir> source.config source-frag.cfg